COVID-19 crisis emphasizes importance of a passwordless future, WEF says

 Password and credential theft has ranked as a top vulnerability, which has turned it into a critical component of any corporate policy to secure digital infrastructures and reduce risks.
 Methods such as two-factor authentication (2FA) which uses SMS, one-time passwords (OTPs) and hardware tokens do not increase security because they are layers to an existent system based on usernames and passwords.

-Onfido is the latest biometric company to join WEC’s efforts to develop a passwordless future.
+Onfido is the latest biometric company to join WEF’s efforts to develop a passwordless future.

-This month, WEC published a white paper describing in detail its proposed biometrics-backed paperless international travel concept, called Known Traveller Digital Identity, a limited pilot project involving travel between Canada and the Netherlands.
+This month, WEF published a white paper describing in detail its proposed biometrics-backed paperless international travel concept, called Known Traveller Digital Identity, a limited pilot project involving travel between Canada and the Netherlands.